Speed limits and other boating restrictions

 In addition to the speed limits communicated by the display of notices, there are some speed limits that are not communicated in this way.
 For example, they either operate throughout NSW or apply to certain vessels only, and the display of notices would cause confusion.
 These are:

-- A 60 knot speed restriction, applicable to any vessel carrying a person under 18 years of age (unless allowed by an Aquatic Licence) under Clause 12 of the Marine Safety (General) Regulation 2016
+- A 60 knot speed restriction, applicable to any vessel carrying a person under 18 years of age (unless allowed by an Aquatic Licence) under Clause 12 of the Regulation

-- A 60 knot speed restriction, applicable to any vessel towing a person under 18 years of age (unless allowed by an Aquatic Licence) under Clause 46 of the Marine Safety (General) Regulation 2016
+- A 60 knot speed restriction, applicable to any vessel towing a person under 18 years of age (unless allowed by an Aquatic Licence) under Clause 46 of the Regulation

-- A set of speed limits applicable to vessels of 30 metres of more in length, in the Port of Sydney, other than ferries and Police and Roads and Maritime vessels operated by officers on duty (Clauses 34-38 of the Marine Safety (General) Regulation 2016).
+- A set of speed limits applicable to vessels of 30 metres or more in length, in the Port of Sydney, other than ferries and Police and Roads and Maritime vessels operated by officers on duty (Clauses 34-38 of the Regulation).

 Safe speed under the COLREGs and general safety responsibilities of vessel operators